rohan2017/BMP388_DEV_I2C/README.md

 bmp388.usingInterrupt(digitalPinToInterrupt(2));     // Invoke the SPI usingInterrupt() function
 ```

 The I2C interface uses the Arduino Wire library.
-However as the Wire library generates interrupts itself during operation, it is unfortunately not possible to call the results acqusition functions (such as getTemperature(), getPressure() and getMeasurements()) from within the INT pin's Interrupt Service Routine (ISR) itself.
+However as the Wire library generates interrupts itself during operation, it is unfortunately not possible to call the results acqusition functions (such as getTemperature(), getPressure() and getMeasurements()) from within the Interrupt Service Routine (ISR).
 Instead a data ready flag is set within the ISR that allows the barometer data to be read in the main loop() function.

 Here is an example sketch using I2C in NORMAL_MODE, default configuration with interrupts: